steveculshaw/Fantasy-Companion/README.md

 Version: 0.2.5 Alchemy to Smarts, other hindrances to system rather than data, as they weren't exported then imported

-Version: 0.2.5 attempt to fix Hindrances
+Version: 0.2.6 attempt to fix Hindrances

+Version: 0.2.7 WHY ARE HINDRANCES MAJOR/MINOR NOT WORKING